shazahm1/WP-Syntax/README.txt

 Try editing code snippets without the visual editor.
 To turn off the visual editor for all your edits, uncheck the visual editor checkbox in your profile.
-Depending on what type of code you're trying to display, you might also need to disable WordPress' corrections of invalidly nested XMTML (under Options -> Writing).
+Depending on what type of code you're trying to display, you might also need to disable WordPress' corrections of invalidly nested XHTML (under Options -> Writing).

 = Why can I, as an admin, post code snippets, but my authors cannot? =